iron-vault-plugin/iron-vault/docs/Other Features/Rulesets and Homebrew.md

 ### Built-in Rulesets

-Iron Vault is bundled with official [Datasworn](https://github.com/rsek/datasworn) rulesets for Ironsworn and Starforged.
-You can control the active rulesets via [[Settings#Rulesets]].
+Iron Vault is bundled with official [Datasworn](https://github.com/rsek/datasworn) rulesets for Ironsworn and Starforged, as well as the Delve and Sundered Isles expansions.

-(Experimental)

-Official support for expansions like Ironsworn: Delve and Sundered Isles is on the roadmap.
-Right now, we have experimental support for loading expansion content.
-You can enable the expansions in [[Settings#Rulesets]].
-Please note: new mechanics introduced by the expansion may not be implemented fully or correctly at this time.
-The expansions do not standalone and you are expected to enable the appropriate base game along with the expansion.
-Iron Vault does not enforce this at this time, but things may not work correctly if you enable an expansion without enabling the appropriate base game.

 > [!IMPORTANT] Sundered Isles is in preview.
 > The Datasworn Sundered Isles data is considered a preview, awaiting finalization of the Sundered Isles rulebook.